Mission & Goals

 Measurement: Monthly and quarterly tracking of receiving and distribution reports by food category; analyzing county pounds to ensure fair share allocations.

-Status: 26.4 million lbs distributed at end of Quarter 2, which is 1.7 million lbs ahead of last year.
-Produce about flat with previous year due to poorer growing season, gains made in retail recovery.
-Volunteer hours on target with previous year at end of Quarter 2.
+Status: 39.7 million lbs distributed at end of Quarter 3, which is 1.1 million lbs ahead of last year.
+Produce currently below previous year due to poorer growing season, gains made in retail recovery and some purchasing.

 Goal: Relocate and expand our Greenville and Durham Branches